Management of miscarriage: surgical, medical, natural

 If you are told that your pregnancy has ended but that you have not had a complete miscarriage, you may be offered a choice about how to manage the situation:

-Surgically: an operation, often called an ERPC (but the name is changing to Surgical Management of Miscarriage, or SMM)
+Surgically: an operation, usually called Surgical Management of Miscarriage, or SMM.

 It may help to know that a large research study comparing surgical, medical and natural methods came to three very important conclusions: